edgio-docs/edgio-docs/guides/static_prerendering.md

 ## Concurrency and Limits

 By default, {{ PRODUCT_NAME }} prerenders a maximum of 200 URLs at a time.
 This can create significant additional load on your APIs at the time of deployment.
-You can lower this limit by setting the [prerenderConcurrency](/guides/xdn_config#section_prerenderconcurrency) property in `xdn.config.js`.
-The XDN imposes the following limits on prerendering:
+You can lower this limit by setting the [prerenderConcurrency](/guides/xdn_config#section_prerenderconcurrency) property in `xdn.config.js`. {{ PRODUCT_NAME }} imposes the following limits on prerendering:

 | Tier       | Concurrency | Total number of requests |
 | ---------- | ----------- | ------------------------ |